KmWahba808/AZ-900/README.md

 ---

 ### 172. For each of the following statements, select Yes if the statement is true.
-Otherwise, select No.<ins>NOTE: Each correct selection is worth one point.</ins>
+Otherwise, select No.<u>NOTE: Each correct selection is worth one point.</u>

 **Hot Area:**